 Installing PHP on Windows

-Note: You are currently viewing documentation for Moodle 2.9.
-Up-to-date documentation for the latest stable version of Moodle may be available here: Installing PHP on Windows.
+Note: You are currently viewing documentation for Moodle 3.2.
+Up-to-date documentation for the latest stable version of Moodle is probably available here: Installing PHP on Windows.

 PHP File Selection

 Moodle will run on a minimum of PHPv5.3.3 but that is intended for Linux distributions that are actively maintained by vendors such as Redhat, CentOS, Debian or Ubuntu.
 In case of Windows ALWAYS install latest stable PHP version from http://windows.php.net/download/ !

 Download the latest version of PHP, the ZIP file, NOT the msi.
 The ZIP file is, for our purposes, considerably more easy and reliable to use in all Windows installations.

 Download and Unzip